sampsyo/cs6120/content/blog/2019-09-25-manually-managed-memory.md

 unrelated.

-The `free` method deletes entries from the internal map, so we are relying on the base Typescript Map implementation and the Javascript runtime garbage collection to actually free physical memory dynamically.
+The `free` method deletes entries from the internal map, so we are relying on the base TypeScript Map implementation and the JavaScript runtime garbage collection to actually free physical memory dynamically.
 We don't implement any interesting memory allocation strategies based on physical memory layout and simply let the runtime do the work.
 While smart, type-aware memory allocators